-The disbursement would take place in three instalments, with the release of each instalment, including the first one, strictly linked to satisfactory progress with the implementation of both the IMF programme and in relation to a number of additional policy measures to be agreed between the Commission and the Egyptian authorities and listed in a Memorandum of Understanding ('MoU').
+The disbursement would take place in one instalment, strictly linked to satisfactory progress with the implementation of both the IMF programme and in relation to a number of policy measures to be agreed between the Commission and the Egyptian authorities and listed in a Memorandum of Understanding ('MoU').
 The MoU could, in principle, include reforms to promote the role of the private sector in the economy, monetary and exchange rate policy reforms, continued Public Finance Management (PFM) reforms and social support mechanism enhancements.

-As further elaborated in the Commission Staff Working Document accompanying this proposal, the Commission considers, based also on the assessment of the political situation made by the European External Action Service, that the economic preconditions for the proposed MFA operation are satisfied, while progress in relation to the political preconditions will be monitored continuously so as to ascertain that compliance with the criteria moves in a satisfactory direction.
+As further elaborated in the Commission Staff Working Document accompanying this proposal, the Commission considers, based also on the assessment of the political situation made by the European External Action Service, that the economic preconditions for the proposed MFA operation are satisfied, while progress in relation to the political pre-condition will be monitored continuously so as to ascertain that compliance with the criteria moves in a satisfactory direction.